thomasjoshd/Volume_SurfaceArea_Eggs/README.md

 This code also uses code by Ben Hammel, which has been included in the VolumeArea.py file so that its a stand-alone execution from the python commandline.

+# Download

+You can download the code by clicking the view on GitHub above.